|1st Oct 2020 to 31st Mar 2021|

 |Facebook information can be found here|

-While we take every opportunity to ensure the details for Curious About Edinburgh are accurate, we always advise that you contact the event organiser before setting out for the event to avoid disapointment.
+While we take every opportunity to ensure the details for Curious About Edinburgh - Quirky Heritage Walks for the Curious! are accurate, we always advise that you contact the event organiser before setting out for the event to avoid disapointment.
 All information (whether in text or photographs) is given in good faith but should not be relied upon as being a statement of representation or fact.